 This course provides the student with information on interventional cardiac catheterization that is essential to the practicing cardiovascular technologist.
 The topics covered include: coronary angioplasty indications, contraindications, complications and techniques; bare metal and drug eluding stents (DES); BioAbsorbable scaffolds; Rotation ablation, chronic total occlusions; thrombectomy, distal protection devices, valvuloplasty, TAVR, Percutaneous mitral valve repair; ASD,PFO, and VSD closure devices; Left atrial appendage closure; pericardiocentesis; IABP, ECMO, Impella devices, and temporary pacemakers.

-This online D2L course is for students in the Cardiac Sciences Cardiovascular Technology Option program.
+This online Learning Hub (D2L) course is for students in the Cardiac Sciences Cardiovascular Technology Option program.
 Students are responsible for ensuring prerequisite courses are completed PRIOR to registration.
 See course description for a list of individual prerequisites.
-IMPORTANT NOTE: Registration is available on an individual course basis for those who wish to take continuing education credits.
+IMPORTANT NOTE: Students may register for individual courses outside of the program (i.e. continuing education credits).
 Registration does not imply admission to the program.
 This course may be subject to cancellation if registration numbers are low.

 Important course information will be sent to you prior to your course start